w1ne/w1ne.github.io/src/content/notes/unifide-approach-for-digital-ports.md

 tags: []
 legacyUrl: /unifide-approach-for-digital-ports/
 featured: false
-draft: false
+draft: true
 ---
 In recent design there was a requirement for hundreds of GPIO pins on the MCU.
 STM32F373 in 100-pin LQFP processor used for GPIO, analogue and resistance measurements is perfect for the task due to Sigma Delta ADC and rich peripherals.
 But it lacks required count of GPIO ports.
 In the same time the bigger processor is prohibited by mechanical limitations of the board, production process and logistical limitations.

 The HW solution is to use port expanders.
 The SW challenge is to integrate shift register port expanders with clear separation on BSP and application layers. bsp_port module unifies access to GPIO and SIPO pins.

 There are two possibilities to toggle a GPIO pin:
      via SIPO registers, using bsp module responsible for data transfer via shift registers.